cykerway/skip-rm/README.md

-the bash implementation has longer history and tends to be more stable; but it is very slow when there are a lot of filenames; the go implementation is newer and faster, but has a higher chance of malfunction; you are advised to do some dryrun (using a fake `rm`) before deploying this tool so as to not have a pity;
+the bash implementation has longer history and tends to be more stable; but it is very slow when there are a lot of filenames; the go implementation is newer and faster, but has a higher chance of malfunction; the rust implementation is even newer and less mature; you are strongly advised to do some dry-run (using fake `rm`) before deploying this tool; it is better safe than sorry;

 these implementations share the same config files; a sample config is provided in `config` dir; the entire config has a json file plus some lists of patterns;